All About Doctor Education Pvt Ltd

 Affordable MBBS Fees

-Vietnam is specifically attractive due to its Vietnam Mbbs Fees.
-Most of the NMC-approved universities in Vietnam have an annual tuition between VND 85,000,000 and VND 180,000,000, which translates to about INR 2.97 to INR 6.30 lakhs.
+Vietnam is specifically attractive due to its Vietnam MBBS Fees.
+Most of the NMC-approved universities in Vietnam have an annual tuition between , which translates to about 3,165 USD to 6,715 USD ( INR 2.97 to INR 6.30 lakhs).
 Compare it to a private medical college in India, and the difference is self-evident, as it costs only 25 to 30 lakhs annually.
 To have the full program of 6 years plus all living expenses, the majority of Indian students have to spend INR 25 to INR 35 lakhs in Vietnam.

 MBBS in Vietnam at a Glance (Quick Facts)